Itai-b/7396_Virus_Detection_Acceleration_Project/README.md

 2) Insert the processed data into a Cuckoo Hashtable while optimizing the table size and its utilization according to the length of each substring and the gap between two substrings.

-3) Given that stage 2 results are not satisfying enough, the data will be processed by the Aho-Carsick algorithm.
+3) Given that stage 2 results are not satisfying enough, the data will be processed by the Aho-Corasick algorithm.

 4) Given that stage 3 results are not satisfying enough, the data will be processed by a dedicated algorithm that was developed in the ACSL lab.